Chappaqua Continuing Education

 - World Languages

-**New This Year** We are excited to announce that, for the first time, CCE is offering 3 classes this fall for CCSD 5th- and 6th-graders as an outgrowth of the District’s Strategic Planning Fellows.
+We are excited to announce that Chappaqua Continuing Education is offering classes this Winter for as an outgrowth of the District’s Strategic Planning Fellows.
 Classes will take place at the Horace Greeley High School and bus transportation will be available from Bell/Seven Bridge to Greeley and home on the Greeley late bus.
 Please see below for the class descriptions.

 Max Enrollment: 12 Students